trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 ## Top Conversations or Talkers

 Top conversations are nothing but the talkers.
-The conversations between the source and the destination in volume bytes.
+The screen displays the conversations between the source and the destination in volume bytes.

 ![](images/intf_conversation.png)